University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 # **4. Perform Core-genome MLST using `chewBBACA`**
-We have used `mlst` to assign a sequence type to our salmonella samples, which is an important tool for the initual quick screaning of samples to identify potential bacterial outbreaks.
+We have used `mlst` to assign a sequence type to our Salmonella enterica samples, which is an important tool for the initial quick screening of samples to identify potential bacterial outbreaks.
 The next step would be to then undertake core genome MLST (cgMLST) analysis on the samples. cgMLST is based on thousands of core genes (genes present in >95% of strains) and thus compared to mlst it provides much higher genetic resolution needed for confirming outbreaks.
 For this part of the practical we will undertake cgMLST on the salmonella samples.

-`chewBBACA` is a commonly used tool for undertaking cgMLST on bacterial genomes, particulalry in public health settings for outbreak investigations. `chewBBACA` uses a BLAST score ratio (BCR)- based allele calling alogarithm to identify allels across genome assemblies, producing allelic profiles that can be compared between bacterial samples.
+`chewBBACA` is a commonly used tool for undertaking cgMLST on bacterial genomes, particularly in public health settings for outbreak investigations. `chewBBACA` uses a BLAST score ratio (BCR)- based allele calling alogarithm to identify alleles across genome assemblies, producing allelic profiles that can be compared between bacterial samples.
 Generally, samples with fewer allele differences are considered to be more closely related.

 ### 4.1 Salmonella enterica core genome MLST schema

 cgMLST schemes are specific to each bacteria, and for Salmonella enterica a cgMLST schema has already been developed and contains 3,002 genes (you can see that this is quiet alot more genes compared to the seven genes included in the mlst)

-Before `chewbbaca` can be run on the samples the salmonella enterica cgMLST schema (file containing all schema genes in FASTA format) needs to be downloaded from ridom seqsphere and adapted so that it is in the correct format for input into `chewbacca`.
+Before `chewbbaca` can be run on the samples the Salmonella enterica cgMLST schema (file containing all schema genes in FASTA format) needs to be downloaded from ridom seqsphere and adapted so that it is in the correct format for input into `chewbacca`.
 Lucky for you - I have already done this step.

 YOU DO NOT NEED TO RUN THIS COMMAND I HAVE ALREADY DONE THIS FOR YOU - THIS IS TO SHOW YOU HOW THE COMMAND LOOKS FOR CONVERTING cgMLST SCHEMA FOR INPUT INTO `chewbacca`.